permguard/permguard/site/content/docs/0.1/getting-started/zero-trust-principles.md

 ---

-With Permguard and ZTAuth\*, authorization is no longer an afterthought—it is a core component of modern security.
+With PermGuard and ZTAuth\*, authorization becomes a central part of modern security, not just an extra step.